-Climate Change is a massive issue for the current and future health of the planet and all that exists on it.
+Climate change is a massive issue for the current and future health of the planet and all that exists on it.
 Finding and catching up on news surrounding climate change is often a difficult task because of the broad range of aspects that contribute to and occur because of Earth’s changing climate.
-In early 2021, HERE for Climate is hosting a webinar series that will elaborate on some of the aspects: energy, equity, power, health, and justice.
+In early 2021, HERE for Climate hosted a webinar series (which was featured in the Humanist magazine Spring 2021 issue) to elaborate on some of the aspects: energy, equity, power, health, and justice.

 Solutions for Food, Energy, and Water Challenges Faced by Indigenous Communities